 Kidney infections are bad news.
 They require immediate medical care, so visit your doctor ASAP if you have these symptoms.

-Many conditions, such as STDs or other gynecological infections, have similar symptoms.
+Many conditions, such as STIs or other gynecological infections, have similar symptoms to a UTI.
 So it’s important to know for sure what you’re dealing with.

 Only your healthcare provider can confirm a UTI diagnosis.
 They’ll do a simple urine test to check for signs of bacteria.
 (That’s why you’re always peeing in a cup!
 Lightbulb moment.)

-Often symptoms disappear within a few days of starting the meds.
+Symptoms often disappear within a few days of starting the meds.
 (Yay!)
-However, it’s essential that you finish the full course of antibiotics to make sure your infection is completely gone.
+But it’s essential to finish the full course of antibiotics to make sure your infection is completely gone.

-If you’re feeling discomfort, ask your doctor about taking an over-the-counter pain medicine.
-A heating pad may also relieve your sore belly or back.
-And adjust your clothing so it’s more comfy while you heal.
+If you’re feeling discomfort, ask your doctor about taking an over-the-counter pain reliever.
+A heating pad may help with soreness in your belly or back.
+You can also wear clothing that’s most comfy for your midsection while you heal.

 Surely there are ingredients lurking in the pantry that will fix this sitch?
 Sorry to burst your bubble, but science says your UTI probably needs conventional treatment.

 - Try cranberry juice or supplements.
 In theory, compounds in this fruit kill bugs that make you sick.
-Research doesn’t prove this one, but there’s no harm in trying it.
+Research doesn’t back this up, but there’s no harm in trying it.
 Talk to your doctor about this if you have to watch your blood sugar.

 - Drink a lot of water.
-This will dilute your urine and help flush out bacteria that’s hanging out in the bladder.
+This will dilute your urine and help flush out bacteria that’s hanging out in your bladder.

 - Eat foods with probiotics.
-Probiotics bolster your “good” gut bacteria that help prevent and cure illness.
-It’s also a good idea right after taking antibiotics as those can wipe out the good gut bacteria with the bad.
+They bolster the “good” gut bacteria that help prevent and cure illnesses.
+This is a good idea right after taking antibiotics, since those can wipe out the good gut bacteria with the bad.

-- Clean eating is on the menu.
-Eat nutritious foods that nurture your healing body.
+- Healthy eating is on the menu.
+Eat nutrient-dense whole foods that nurture your healing body.

 - Go for the garlic.
 This potent herb may be effective in snuffing out the bacteria linked to UTIs.

-- Give supplements a whirl.
-Many supplements reportedly help provide relief from UTI symptoms or help eliminate the infection.
-Here are some to look into: d-mannose, marshmallow root, uva-ursi, goldenseal, and vitamin C.
+- Some supplements reportedly help provide relief from UTI symptoms or help eliminate the infection.
+Talk to your doctor about adding d-mannose, marshmallow root, uva-ursi, goldenseal, or vitamin C.

-Sometimes things aren’t always clear-cut or don’t go according to plan.
+Sometimes things aren’t clear-cut or don’t go according to plan.
 Health is one of those things.

-Complications from a UTI or its treatment are rare.
-Some risks are particular to pregnant women and their babies.
-If needed, these can be addressed with your doctor.
+Complications from a UTI or its treatment are rare, but some risks are particular to pregnant people and their babies.
+If needed, you can address these with your doctor:

-- Persistent infection: The antibiotics didn’t do the trick.
-Your doctor may try a different medicine, run additional tests, or refer you to a specialist.
+- Persistent infection.
+If the antibiotics don’t do the trick, your doctor may try a different medicine, run more tests, or refer you to a specialist.

-- Kidney infection: The infection spread to your kidneys.
-Your doctor will need to determine the best options for treating this condition.
+- Kidney infection.
+If the infection spreads to your kidneys, your doctor will need to determine the best options for treating this condition.

-- Side effects to antibiotics: This can range from a minor rash to serious illnesses (such as antibiotic-resistant infections or C. diff).
+- Side effects of antibiotics.
+These can range from a minor rash to a serious illness (like an antibiotic-resistant infection or C. diff).

-- Impacts on baby’s health: UTI can result in premature births, low birth weight, or both.
+- Impacts on baby’s health.
+UTIs can result in premature births, low birth weight, or both.